Drawing Gestures

 When drawing portraits or life drawings, it is important to be intuitive in your reproduction of the human body.
 Unless you are planning a sense of the abstract within your drawing, proportions and a sense of realism must be exact so that those viewing the finished work of art can interpret the message the artist is trying to relay.
 Drawing the human form can be exacting in itself, but if the artist is to make the portrait or figure come to life, then capturing gestures is especially important and can make a big difference to the outcome.

 In reality, we all make gestures and these gestures can become part of our persona and be tied inextricably with our expressions.
-When drawing portraits, a particular and well-used gesture may not be out of place look at, RC Cars Buying Guide and those viewing the final picture would be able to understand that the artist has captured the very essence of the person.
+When drawing portraits, a particular and well-used gesture may not be out of place also see, China ONE Valve Manufacturer Co., Ltd. and those viewing the final picture would be able to understand that the artist has captured the very essence of the person.
 In this respect, gestures become the artist?s friend.

 If you feel that gestures could be used in your own drawings, then read the following notes: